Qiskit/documentation/README.md

 ## Generate new API docs

 This is useful when new docs content is published, usually corresponding to new releases or hotfixes for content issues.
+If you're generating a patch release, also see the below subsection for additional steps.

 1. Choose which documentation you want to generate (`qiskit`, `qiskit-ibm-provider`, or `qiskit-ibm-runtime`) and its version.
 2. Determine the full version, such as by looking at https://github.com/Qiskit/qiskit/releases